duaneandrea/duaneandrea/README.md

 I'm currently expanding my knowledge in Machine Learning.
 Exploring various algorithms and techniques to understand how they can be applied to solve real-world problems.

 👯 Collaboration
 I'm open to collaborating on web system applications and data science projects.
-If you have an exciting project in mind, feel free to reach out to me at simba@hotbox.co.zw.
+If you have an exciting project in mind, feel free to reach out to me at simbarasheandrea@gmail.com

 📫 Get in Touch
-You can reach me via email at simba@hotbox.co.zw.
+You can reach me via email at simbarasheandrea@gmail.com.
 I'm always interested in connecting with fellow developers and discussing new opportunities.

 💻 Skills
 Git